sts10/csafe/readme.markdown

 `cargo test` runs a few basic tests.

-`cargo bench` uses Criterion to benchmark the main unsafe word search function, located in `src/lib.rs`.
+`cargo bench` uses [the Criterion crate](https://crates.io/crates/criterion) to benchmark the main unsafe word search function, located in `src/lib.rs`.
 If you're trying to help speed this project up (which would be much appreciated!) this will hopefully be useful to you.

 ## To do